 Automated recurring scans and email reporting for WordPress

 It’s essential to regularly scan a WordPress powered website for malware and viruses and get scheduled reports.
-Cerber Security Scanner allows you to easily configure your schedule for automated recurring scanning.
-Once the schedule is configured the scanner will automatically perform the scan of the website and send an email report with results of the scan.
-All recurring scans are launched and controlled by cloud scanning servers.
+Cerber Security Scanner allows you to easily configure your schedule for automated recurring scanning and automatic malware removal.

 The Quick Scan can be launched as often as one time per hour, so you can enable up to 24 scans per day.
 The Full Scan can be launched only once a day at a specified time.

-After every scan a report is generated based on settings in the Scan results reporting section.
+After every scan, the scanner creates a report that is generated based on settings in the Scan results reporting section.